DEck13/baseball_research/README.md

-The Challenging_nostalgia directory contains a raw copy of my paper "Challenging nostalgia and performance metrics in baseball" which was recently accepted for publication at CHANCE (see online-version.pdf).
+The Challenging_nostalgia directory contains a raw copy of my paper "Challenging nostalgia and performance metrics in baseball" which was recently published at CHANCE (see online-version.pdf).
 This directory also includes a technical report that makes all of the calculations that were performed in the paper transparent.
 This technical report is fully reproducible.